 Lecture time will not be used for the delivery of lectures in the traditional sense.
 Instead, this time will be primarily used for organizing and tracking the status of project deliverables and milestones in the course.
-It is important to note that there may not be class held on every Monday throughout the year; further details on class scheduling will be posted on OWL.
+It is important to note that there may not be class held each week for the duration of the course; further details on class scheduling will be posted on OWL.